kordian-kowalski/libgdx-kotlin-starter/README.md

 ## Disclaimer
 Yes, there are a lot of unconfigured options: Java, tests, IDEA / eclipse plugins, probably more.

-This is only meant to be a barebones starter script for geting a LibGDX project going under Kotlin.
+This is only meant to be a barebones starter script for getting a LibGDX project going under Kotlin.

 This also demonstrates how little configuration is needed to get a project like this to build and run with Gradle.